piitaya/lovelace-mushroom/README.md

 npm run build
 ```

+### Translations

+If you want to help translating Mushroom, you can translate it directly from your browser using [Weblate](weblate).

 ### Maintainer steps to add a new language

 1. To be compatible with Home Assistant, language tags have to follow [BCP 47](https://www.rfc-editor.org/info/bcp47).
 A list of most language tags can be found here: [IANA subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
 Examples: `fr`, `fr-CA`, `zh-Hans`.